digitalrebar/edgelab/README.md

 Welcome to a great place to start you journey into Edge Infrastructure!

-This open reference architecture describes the requirements, usage, engineering, and community actions needed to bring Edge Lab to life.
+This open reference architecture describes the requirements, usage, engineering, and community actions needed to bring your personal Edge Lab to life.

+Ready to go?
+Order [these items](bill_of_materials.md) and follow [these directions](assembly.md).

 What is Edge Lab?
 -----

 It is an inexpensive multi-node environment to serve as a development platform for edge use cases.
-The design includes completely automated operation to practice the zero-touch remote operation and basic infrastructure as code (IaC) capabilities required for real environments,
+The design includes completely automated operation to practice the zero-touch remote operation and basic infrastructure as code (IaC) capabilities required for real environments.
+While we use RPi as a base reference, it is NOT RPi specific.

 Note: we're not trying to define "what is edge" here!
 You're free to leverage the designs and automation in anyway that fits your infrastructure needs.